Skip to content

 What happens if my case is dropped in court?

 Because the conduct process at Appalachian is separate from the legal system, and utilizes a different standard of proof, outcomes from the court system are not acceptable challenges to the outcomes in the Office of Student Conduct.
-Students referred to the Office of Student Conduct will still be expected to attend Conduct Review Meetings for violating the Code of Student Conduct.
+Students referred to the Office of Student Conduct will still be expected to attend meetings for violating the Code of Student Conduct.

 Yes.
-If a student receives the same or similar sanctions/outcomes in the court system and the Office of Student Conduct, fulfillment of the court system sanction may satisfactorily complete the sanction from the Office of Student Conduct.
+If a student receives the same or similar outcomes in the court system and the Office of Student Conduct, fulfillment of the court system sanction may satisfactorily complete the sanction from the Office of Student Conduct.
 However, if both entities require different outcomes, students must complete all of the requirements for both.
-The Office of Student Conduct does not extend deadlines for a sanction on the basis that the case has not been heard through the court system.
+The Office of Student Conduct does not extend deadlines for an outcome on the basis that the case has not been heard through the court system.